Glencore, JPM sued in U.S. as warehousing legal battle ramps up

 Last week, Goldman and the LME were named as defendants in a separate Detroit lawsuit.

-The Florida lawsuit alleges “manipulation of the aluminum market through supply price fixing,” among other practices.
+The Florida lawsuit alleges “manipulation of the aluminium market through supply price fixing,” among other practices.

-The lead plaintiff in the lawsuit, which is seeking class action status and was filed on August 6 in the U.S. District Court for the Northern District of Florida, is Master Screens Inc. and Daniel Price Bart, described in the filing as “a purchaser of beverages sold in aluminum cans.”
+The lead plaintiff in the lawsuit, which is seeking class action status and was filed on Aug.
+6 in the U.S. District Court for the Northern District of Florida, is Master Screens Inc. and Daniel Price Bart, described in the filing as “a purchaser of beverages sold in aluminium cans.”